India seeks cutting edge COVID-19 testing equipment from US

 The Ministry of External Affairs had said that it would supply paracetamol and hydroxychloroquine to countries that are badly affected by the coronavirus pandemic.

 Anurag Srivastava, External Affairs ministry, spokesperson said that India will also be supplying essential drugs to some nations who have been particularly badly affected by the pandemic.
-We would therefore discourage any speculation in this regard or any attempts to politicise the matter, Srivastava further added.
+We would, therefore, discourage any speculation in this regard or any attempts to politicise the matter, Srivastava further added.

 India has decided that orders from other countries would be cleared only after the domestic requirements are met.

-On March 25 the Indian government had banned the exports of hydroxycloroquine to ensure that there was adequate domestic supply.
-Last week, India further tightened the rules by barring exports of hydroxycloroquine and formulations made from it from special economic zones and export oriented units.
+On March 25 the Indian government had banned the exports of hydroxychloroquine to ensure that there was adequate domestic supply.
+Last week, India further tightened the rules by barring exports of hydroxychloroquine and formulations made from it from special economic zones and export-oriented units.